opentok/opentok-network-test/iOS-Sample/README.md

 The app includes a OTNetworkStatsKit.h file.
 This header file exposes the `OTSubscriber networkStatsDelegate` property, the OTSubscriberKitNetworkStatsDelegate, the OTSubscriberKitAudioNetworkStats interface, and the OTSubscriberKitVideoNetworkStats interface.
-These undocumented features in the OpenTok iOS SDK enable the stream statistics functionality.
+These undocumented features in the OpenTok iOS SDK enable the pre-call test functionality.

 When the view of the main ViewController loads, it instantiates a OTNetworkTest object,